 Bastian Schweinsteiger, Toni Kroos, Thomas Muller, Mario Mandzukic and Mario Gotze were all on target in a comfortable win for Pep Guardiola's men

-Midfielder Bastian Schweinsteiger put Bayern, who have already been crowned Bundesliga champions and won the Club World Cup in December, ahead midway through the first half with a fine headed effort.
+Midfielder Bastian Schweinsteiger put Bayern, which has already been crowned the Bundesliga champion and won the Club World Cup in December, ahead midway through the first half with a fine headed effort.

 Toni Kroos netted shortly after to put Bayern in complete command before a second-half penalty from Thomas Muller eased any nerves.